mohamedsalahnassar/openfinance-chatgpt-app/README.md

 ### Dedicated localhost callback listener

-If your main starter-kit instance is exposed via a tunnel (e.g., `https://<ngrok>`), but the bank sends users back to `http://localhost:1411/client/callback`, run the lightweight listener alongside `npm run dev`:
+If your main starter-kit instance is exposed via a tunnel (e.g., `https://<ngrok>`), but the bank sends users back to `http://localhost:1411/client/callback`, the lightweight listener keeps a localhost endpoint alive.
+It is started automatically when you run `npm run dev`, but you can launch it by itself for debugging:

 ```bash
 npm run dev:callback